ctag-fh-kiel/PSU-30W/readme.md

 - Converts +12V in to +/- 12V out
 - Can be used fully isolated

-# Include 3D PLA printed housing
+# Includes 3D PLA printed housing
 - Use Eurorack_Case_3D_Print_PLA_gcode.zip directly in your 3D printer (attention, veeeery long print duration), tested on Prusa i3